WoffordCollege/COSC410-HelloWorld-tmp/README.md

 `gradlew jacocoTestReport`

-You can run the acceptance tests separately, if you like.
+Then, you can run the acceptance tests.

-`gradlew runrobot`
+`gradlew cucumberTest`

 You can even do multiple things in one statement:

-`gradlew build runrobot jacocoTestReport`
+`gradlew build jacocoTestReport cucumberTest`

 When you want to get rid of all of the temporary files (like compiled class files and such), you can say